outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - identify gaps in variable handling coverage created by available structures of the problem & known solutions, structures such as filters, where available filters represent what can be or is measured, so anything not covered by them is a source of possible error structures, as a way of identifying/finding/deriving new error structures, fulfilling the problem-solving intent of 'avoid errors'
+      - example: for the 'find a prediction function' problem, filters include requirements and assumptions built-in to the solution-finding method such as the definition of the concept of average that is used, or the method applied to tune the function such as generalization, smoothing, simplifying, regularizing, normalizing, standardizing, or curving methods, and given these filters, other change types may not be applied to the function, such as an outlier not handled by the function that is nevertheless valid, or a break in continuity that is valid, because the assumptions inherent to applying a 'smoothing' or 'generalizing' method will ignore these points in the data set and prioritize creating a continuous function to represent or connect certain subsets of the data set, so the 'gap' in the available filters including a particular definition or a solution-finding method contains the alternate structures not creatable with that definition or method, as a discrete point such as a valid outlier is not creatable with a method that produces a continuous function that 'represents' the data set, unless it coincidentally intersects with that structure, which is relying on randomness rather than a reliable method of preventing those errors
+      - the 'variable handling coverage' refers to structures that can be built/derived/found with a set of structures in the problem space or known solution set
+      - 'variable handling coverage' is a useful structure in determining what is adjacently & non-adjacently possible with a set of structures, such as a set of known solutions

-    - identify the change types required to find/derive/generate a useful structure for a particular problem format given its definition and apply those change types to find useful structures for a particular problem
+    - identify interface structures such as the change types required to find/derive/generate a useful structure for a particular problem format given its definition and apply those change types to find useful structures for a particular problem
       - example: for the 'find a prediction function' problem, useful structures include the function's parameters, its determining points & requirements, and generative functions of the function
         - to convert 'find a prediction function' into these useful structures, various change types are applied which can be applied in other problems to find useful structures
           - changing its format to include other components (exponent terms), converting it to a set of 'constants' applied to these standardized exponent terms